LeaVerou/lea.verou.me/2023/user-centered-decisions/index.md

 ## The Three Axes

-Nielsen talks about Utility and Usability (which he groups under [*Usefulness*](https://www.nngroup.com/articles/usability-101-introduction-to-usability/)) as the core pillars of [Product-led Growth](https://www.nngroup.com/articles/product-led-growth-ux/).
+Utility and Usability (which Nielsen groups under [*Usefulness*](https://www.nngroup.com/articles/usability-101-introduction-to-usability/)) are considered the core pillars of [Product-led Growth](https://www.nngroup.com/articles/product-led-growth-ux/).
+However, both Utility and Usability are short-term metrics and do not consider the bigger picture, so only using them as a compass could result in short-sightedness.
-I think there is also a third axis, which I called *Evolution*, and refers to how well a feature fits into the product’s bigger picture.
+I think there is also a third axis, which I call *Evolution*, and refers to how well a feature fits into the bigger picture, by examining how it relates to the product’s past and (especially) future.

 ![Alt text](images/summary.png)